AdobeDocs/target.es-ES/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

 >[!NOTE]
 >
->Las actividades de segmentación automática son compatibles a través de at.js 2.x y el VEC cuando se aplican todas las modificaciones al `Page Load Event`.
+>Auto-Target activities are supported through at.js 2.*x* and the VEC when all modifications are applied to the `Page Load Event`.
 Cuando se agregan modificaciones a vistas específicas, solo son compatibles las actividades de Prueba A/B, Asignación automática y Segmentación de experiencias (XT).

 ### Integraciones {#integrations}